ksshivran/CSPGWorkshop/README.md

 ### 3 Installation
+The attendees of the workshop are expected to complete the below prerequisits for the workshop demo and lab sessions.

 #### 3.1 Demos
-This tutorial/laboratory practice is designed for individual completion on one's own device during the designated lab session.
-This setup has been validated for use on the Windows operating system.
+This section discusses about prerequisits for the demos on cyber security for IEC61850 based substation which was validated on a windows operating system.
 For this purpose, the following tools must be installed on the user's device:
 - **Wireshark**
   A tool for network traffic sniffing, packet visualisation, and analysis.
   Download: https://www.wireshark.org/download.html